ronrest/domain_and_ec2/README.md

 You should now have three entries in the **Record Set** section.
 Type **A**, **NS**, and **SOA**.
 Now look at the entry for type NS.
-It should have several addresses for its value.
-Copy and paste any two of those addresses into a text editor, as we will be using it in the next step.
+It should have several addresses for its **value** section.
+Copy and paste those addresses into a text editor, as we will be using it in the next step.